rahul-deka/IITM-Placement-Filter/README.md

 4. Click "Load unpacked" and select the extracted folder from the downloaded ZIP file.
 5. Navigate to `https://placement.iitm.ac.in/students-all-companies` to start using the extension.

+## Notes
+- For the best experience, set your browser's zoom level to 75%.
+This ensures the UI elements are optimally displayed.

 ## How it works

 ### Filtering